srirangav/xdict/README.txt

                         (by default xdict tries to format the definition)

-    The -c option is ignored unless -d is also specified.
+    The all commands except for 'r' or 'raw' are ignored by the -c option unless -d is also specified.

 Build: